 - Based on scientific information and public policy, the balance of convenience “overwhelmingly” supported the Court’s refusal to grant an interim injunction.

-If you require legal guidance with a civil fraud matter and require injunctive relief, contact Milosevic Fiske LLP.
+If you require legal guidance with a civil fraud matter and require injunctive relief, contact Milosevic & Associates.
 Our highly experienced litigation lawyers help our clients see through the dense forest of even the most complicated disputes.
 We excel at cutting through the underbrush and guiding clients to a creative, cost-effective solution.
 Call us at 416-916-1387 or contact us online to learn more about how we can help.